beachc15/Option-Data-Downloader-for-Rasp-Pi/README.md

 - Save data only when a change is detected to save space.
 This is easy to implement but I am too afraid of losing the data on accident
 - Create output options to SQL, CSV and mongodb

-*I want to do all of these things but I only have so much time and frankly I need to focus on building my actual analysis work flow.
-The data is flowing right now without error so I will come back to this after I feel happy with the [daily option analysis](https://github.com/beachc15/daily-option-analysis) project (maybe never)*